krontech/update-to-debian/readme.txt

 Other notes:
 You may see the messages that say "ssh_askpass: exec(/usr/bin/ssh-askpass): No such file or directory" in the Compile Output in qt creator.
 This doesn't seem to be a problem - the files still get copied anyway.
 The messages come from deploy_update.sh.
+All files needed for the update will be copied automatically every time the update is run, except for the compressed SD card image, because of its size.